 TMJ is short for temporomandibular joint disorder.
 TMJ is a painful condition that affects the small, delicate joints that connect your jaw to your skull.
 These joints are located just below both of your ears.
-When these joints become inflamed, damaged, or otherwise do not function properly, this can cause a wide range of symptoms.
+TMJ sufferers feel this pain when these joints become inflamed, damaged, or otherwise do not function properly, this can cause a wide range of TMJ symptoms.

 TMJ is the most common among people between the ages of 20-40, and it’s also more common in women than it is in men.

 To begin the treatment process, Dr. Rozenfeld will meet with you to perform an oral exam, take x-rays, discuss your pain and condition, and find out which treatment is right for you.

 Depending on your condition, your North Scottsdale TMJ dentist may recommend Botox or a night guard to help with your TMJ.
 TMJ can be caused by lots of different things, so the proper treatment varies for each patient.